Quick answer

 What to do

-- Arrive 15-20 minutes early.
+- Arrive 15 to 20 minutes early.
 Studios typically schedule dress rehearsal in block groups (usually by class, by age group, or by number).
 Arrive before your dancer's scheduled block.
 Hair and costume should be complete before you arrive at the venue, not put together in the lobby.
-Parking at a performance venue on dress rehearsal day can be difficult: plan for it.
+Parking at a performance venue on dress rehearsal day can be difficult, so plan for it.

 - Bring the full backstage kit for this run-through.
 Dress rehearsal is when you find out that a strap rubs, a tap screw is loose, or the tights shade doesn't quite match under stage lighting.
 Bring the same kit you'd bring to the actual performance: safety pins, clear nail polish for runs, a small Phillips-head screwdriver if your child wears tap shoes, and backup tights in the required shade.
-Problems found at dress rehearsal can be fixed before the real performance.
+When something does fail today, the backstage costume break playbook walks the actual fix for each one (which glue NOT to use on costume fabric, how a safety pin holds a popped closure, the slow re-mesh for a split zipper, the no-sew hem-tape save), and dress rehearsal is the day to discover the missing item, not Saturday at 6:45pm.

 - Take notes on anything the teacher or director corrects.
 Dress rehearsal is a working session, not just a preview.
 Directors will stop numbers to give corrections, adjust staging, or send families back to fix a costume detail.
 Write down any note the teacher gives directly about your child's costume or appearance so you can address it before recital day.